 - There are better alternatives

-The Squier Standard Telecaster takes the cake for being the best Telecaster guitar among the list.
+The Fender Acoustasonic Telecaster is the best telecaster for the money.
 This is a guitar that can play many different genres smoothly and clearly along with its price tag, and not to mention its versatility among all guitarists, newbies and professionals alike.
-Among all the other guitars, this one’s the real bang for your buck.
+Though it’s quite pricey compared to other telecasters on this list, you’ll definitely get what you’ve paid for.
+After all, Fender is the king of Telecaster.